 West London Observer - Saturday 06 November 1869

 On a quiet summer Sunday morning, 27th August 1899, gravedigger Alfred Beaven was doing his rounds of the Hammersmith cemetery perimeter.
 The first duty of Alfred’s working day was to carry out a circuit of the boundary to pick up the rubbish and refuse that uncouth local residents had thrown over the railings during the previous evening and night, especially on the Margravine Road side of the cemetery.
 At about 9.30, in amongst the shrubs and bushes that bordered the Margravine Road wall, he found the remains of what he at first assumed to be a dead animal before realising, with a shock, that it was the decomposed body of a small child.
 He had done the same rounds the previous day and was certain that the body had not been there then.
 Someone must have thrown it over the wall into the bushes.
 The police were summoned and P.C.
 James Brown, constable 352T, was despatched to investigate.
 Due to the advanced state of decomposition he wrapped the tiny corpse in brown paper and put it into a cardboard box to carry it to the nearby Fulham Mortuary.
 Someone sent for the divisional police surgeon Dr. Edward Pattison, who interrupted his Sunday lunch to come and examine the body.
 He carefully lifted the brown paper package from the box and slowly unwrapped it.
 Inside he found little more than a skeleton with a few vestiges of decayed flesh adhering to the bones.
 He told Fulham Coroner’s Court two days later that judging by the size of the skeleton he thought he was dealing with a two month old baby and the advanced stage of decomposition led him to believe that death must have occurred four or five months previously.
-He could determine the cause of death nor even the sex of the child.
+He could not determine the cause of death nor even the sex of the child.
 According to the West London Observer (01.09.1899) the Coroner, Mr H. R. Oswald “reviewing the evidence, said that the child, probably illegitimate, had been kept after death, concealed until an opportunity offered itself of getting rid of its body by throwing it over the cemetery wall.
 It was, he added, impossible that the police could keep unremitting watch upon every street in the huge city, and such a thing might be done without great difficulty.”
 The jury returned an open verdict.

 During hundreds of hours trawling through old newspaper reports on cemeteries I had never before come across a story of a dead baby being found in the cemetery grounds.
 It was even more surprising then when I came across a further two incidents of staff finding dead babies in the same cemetery.
 In 1906 a gardener at the cemetery, Charles Beaven, came across the dead body of a newly born female wrapped up in a brown paper parcel tied up with a boot lace.
 (Beaven?
 An unusual surname, but hang on a moment, wasn’t it a Beaven that discovered the first body, seven years earlier?
 Alfred Beaven.
 And wasn’t that body also wrapped up in brown paper?
 I feel a conspiracy theory coming on.)
 Charles told the coroner, Mr Luxmoore Drew, that the previous Saturday morning he had been cleaning up the rubbish and refuse thrown over the railings on the Margravine Road side of the cemetery.
 He said that cats and chickens were frequently thrown over the railings and that he had buried two dead cats that morning.
 He had found the brown paper parcel later on, behind a bush about 30 yards from the main entrance, and when he cut the boot lace holding it together, had discovered the corpse of a naked little girl.
 The police had been called and the body taken to the Fulham Mortuary where it had been examined, according to the West London Observer, by “Dr. B. W. Lewis, Divisional surgeon of police residing at The Hermitage, Fulham Palace Road,” who “said when he saw the child it had been dead about 36 hours.
 He made an autopsy, and ascribed death to asphyxia.
 The jury returned an open verdict.”
 The third body was found in 1919; Police-Constable Lawrence, 1718, told the Coroner, Douglas Cowhorn, that he had been called by the cemetery superintendent to the West Lodge of the cemetery where he had been handed a green attaché case which had been purportedly found by a gravedigger (not a Beaven) earlier that day on at the base of a shrub, hidden by a slab of concrete.
 The case was badly weathered but PC Lawrence took it the Lillie Road police station before he opened it.
 Inside he found the skeleton of a fully grown child wrapped in a red petticoat.
 Dr Falkner, divisional police surgeon had examined the skeleton and told the coroner that he had concluded that the deceased “had been dead some long time and it was impossible to say the cause of death.”
 Once again the jury returned an open verdict.